Tanzania-AI-Community/twiga/docs/en/GETTING_STARTED.md

 > [!Warning]
 >
-> You need to reply to this template message in your phone to activate the connection.
+> You need to reply to this template message in your phone so that the bot is allowed to send you messages other than template messages.

 ## 🪝 Configure webhooks with [Ngrok](https://ngrok.com/)

 When you later run the FastAPI application, your computer will be listening for connections to your local server at `http://127.0.0.1:8000` (this is localhost).
-In order to make this server visible to the big broad world, we use a personal (and free) endpoint from Ngrok that redirects all requests to our localhost.
+In order to make this server visible to the big broad internet, we use a personal (and free) endpoint from Ngrok that redirects all requests to our localhost.
 So, go over to [Ngrok](https://ngrok.com/) and create an account.
 Then, download the Ngrok agent for your computer.
 It should be visible in **Getting Started** as soon as you finished creating your account.

 Then copy your personal Ngrok authtoken (also within **Getting Started**) and run the following in your command line.